Beverley Folk Festival: Racecourse (2013–2018)

 In 2013, the festival moved to Beverley Racecourse and expanded during the next five years.
 The Racecourse site included: The Festival Village (food and craft stalls and open-air performances), Main Stage Marquee (The Big Top) (large marquee hosting festival headliners, with a capacity of over 1000), Concert Marquee (The Little Top) (smaller marquee showcasing new and old artists), The Atom (venue hosting the Late Night and Moonbeams Sessions, beer tent and improvised music), The Racecourse Rooms (main Grandstand function rooms/bars hosting talks, open music sessions, The Westwood Sessions and comedy, drama and talks), and Children’s Marquee (running arts, crafts and music for children).
 Alongside the Racecourse site continued the Fringe Festival, in and around Beverley Market Place and pubs.

 In April 2018, it was suddenly announced that the years festival would be cancelled, citing the loss of its primary source of funding as the reason for its cancellation.
 The company was placed into immediate voluntary liquidation.

 Fringe festival (2018)

 Within hours of the news emerging of the cancellation of the 2018 festival, organisers involved in Fringe Festival events announced their intention to host an enlarged fringe to fill the void.

 Reflecting very much the festival origins and roots, a reformed and expanded Fringe Festival ran over the planned three days with performances at venues including The Tiger, Sun Inn and Monks Walk public houses, Memorial Hall, East Riding Theatre, as well in and around the town centre.

 Return of the folk festival (2022-)

-The festival returned in 2022, with performances at venues across the town including St Mary's Church, East Riding Theatre, Memorial Hall, The Sun Inn, The Monks Walk, St Nicholas Church, and the streets of Beverley.
-Headline acts have included The Trials of Cato, The Brothers Gillespie, Iona Lane, and Henry Parker.
+The festival returned in 2022 with performances at venues across the town including St Mary's Church, East Riding Theatre, Memorial Hall, The Sun Inn, The Monks Walk, St Nicholas Church, and the streets of Beverley.
+Headline acts have included The Trials of Cato, The Brothers Gillespie, Iona Lane, Henry Parker, and Stornoway.